-- In the first place, the function name the function del_char().
+- In the first place, the function name is the function del_char().

 - Then, define the two arguments txt and chr as the String data type.

-- Afterward, use a If Then statement and Replace function to switch the specified character with a white space character.
+- Afterward, use an If Then statement and Replace function to switch the specified character with a white space character.

 - Simply, press the ENTER key and drag the Fill Handle down to fill.

-- VBA to Remove Characters from String in Excel (7 Methods)
+- How to Remove Characters from Left in Excel

-- Remove the Last 3 Characters in Excel (4 Formulas)
+- How to Remove Special Characters in Excel

-- How to Remove Characters from Left in Excel (6 Ways)
+- How to Remove Numeric Characters from Cells in Excel

 - How to Remove Non-numeric Characters from Cells in Excel